Unit 2 - Practice Quiz

 C. Economic Power

-D. Land Power
+D. Naval Power

 14 The term 'bipolar world' is often used to describe the international power structure during: